karishma-venkat/Mental-Wellbeing-Of-Office-Workers/README.md

-# 🧠 Investigating the Mental Well-being of Office Workers
-*A Case Study at Sathyam Homes Pvt.
-Ltd.*
+# 🌿 Mind Matters: A Study on Mental Well-being in the Workplace
 **By Karishma Ramadass Venkataramanan**

 ---

-## 📘 Project Overview
+## 🧩 About the Project

-This repository contains the research report and supporting documentation for a study focused on the **mental well-being of corporate office workers**, conducted as part of a Bachelor of Business Administration (BBA) degree at **Madras Christian College (University of Madras)**.

-The study uses both theoretical insights and real-world data to examine the impact of workplace dynamics—such as job stress, workload, work-life balance, and organizational culture—on employees' psychological health.
+In a world where productivity often overshadows peace of mind, this study dares to ask:
+> _“How mentally well are today’s office workers really?”_

+This research dives deep into the emotional, psychological, and organizational factors shaping the day-to-day mental well-being of corporate professionals.
+From stress to sleep, from recognition to burnout — no stone is left unturned.

 ---

-## 🎯 Objectives
+## 🎯 Purpose

-- Understand the mental state and well-being of office employees
+- Explore how workplace environments affect employee mental well-being
-- Identify workplace factors contributing to mental health decline
+- Identify stress triggers, burnout factors, and emotional health trends
-- Examine links between mental and physical health
+- Examine how variables like **working hours**, **age**, and **job satisfaction** relate to mental health indicators
-- Propose actionable strategies to improve workplace well-being
+- Suggest actionable strategies for building healthier, happier workplaces

 ---

-## 🛠️ Methodology
+## 📊 Data & Methodology

-- **Type of Research:** Descriptive
-- **Sample Size:** 60 employees from Sathyam Homes Pvt.
-Ltd.
+- **Sample Size:** 60 professionals
-- **Data Collection:** Structured questionnaire (primary), literature review (secondary)
+- **Data Collection:** Structured questionnaires
-- **Tools Used:** SPSS (IBM v23), correlation, regression, factor analysis, charts
+- **Analysis Tool:** IBM **SPSS Statistics v23**
+- **Techniques Used:**
+  - Descriptive statistics
+  - Correlation & regression analysis
+  - Crosstab analysis
+  - Factor analysis
+  - Visuals (bar graphs, pie charts, tables)

 ---

-## 📊 Key Findings
+## 💡 Key Insights

-- 90% of employees report their workplace impacts their mental health
+- **90%** of participants confirmed their mental health is impacted by their workplace
-- Long working hours strongly correlate with **anxiety** and **insomnia**
+- Longer working hours showed a **strong correlation** with **anxiety** and **insomnia**
-- Significant associations found between **gender**, **age**, and symptoms like **tiredness**
-- Positive workplace culture, recognition, and transparency boost well-being
+- Gender and age influenced experiences of **tiredness** and **depression**
+- Transparent communication and recognition significantly boosted morale
+- A weak workplace culture was the lowest-rated factor—pointing to a major area for improvement

 ---

-## 💡 Recommendations
+## 🌱 Recommendations

-- Promote flexible working hours and remote options
+- Integrate flexible work policies and wellness breaks
-- Provide access to counseling and wellness programs
+- Offer access to mental health resources (like EAPs and mindfulness sessions)
-- Train leaders and managers on mental health awareness
+- Train leadership to recognize and respond to signs of burnout
-- Foster a transparent, inclusive, and supportive work environment
+- Encourage open conversations around emotional well-being
+- Promote balance—not just performance

 ---

-## 📎 Files Included

-- `INVESTIGATING_THE_MENTAL_WELL_BEING_OF_EMPLOYEES.pdf` – Full report
-- `summary.txt` – Executive Summary
-- `figures/` – Visuals and data charts
-- `README.md` – Project documentation (you’re here)
+## 🧠 Why This Matters

+Mental well-being isn’t a checkbox—it’s the foundation of a thriving, resilient workforce.
+This project offers data-driven insight and human-centered solutions for organizations aiming to make empathy a leadership value—not a perk.

 ---

-## 🏛️ Academic Information

-- **Institution:** Madras Christian College (Autonomous)
-- **Affiliated University:** University of Madras
-- **Year:** 2021–2022
-- **Guide:** Mr. Karthik R.
+## 📎 What's Inside

+- `Mental_Wellbeing_Study_Report.pdf` – Full research report
+- `README.md` – You're reading it
+- `charts/` – Statistical visualizations from SPSS output
+- `summary_notes.txt` – Quick look at findings & methods

 ---

-## 📬 Contact

-For academic or collaborative inquiries, feel free to reach out via [LinkedIn](#) or email (contact info not included in public repo for privacy).
+## 🎓 Academic Context

+This project was submitted in partial fulfillment of the **Bachelor of Business Administration** degree under the **University of Madras**, guided by Mr. Karthik R.

 ---

-> “Mental health needs a great deal of attention.
-It’s the final taboo and it needs to be faced and dealt with.” – Adam Ant
+> 🧘 “You can't pour from an empty cup.
+Take care of yourself first.”
+> — Anonymous

+---

+📬 *For collaboration or academic queries, feel free to connect!*